Republic of Texas: Criteria of citizenship

+The Republic of Texas experienced significant immigration from both the United States and Europe.
+Settlers from the southern states brought their cultural and social norms, which included slavery.
+Slavery became a "cornerstone" of the Texian economy particularly in the agricultural sector.
+The institution of slavery had fueled the economy but also was able to reinforce social inequality.
+While slavery was officially abolished in Mexico in 1829, many Texians continued to practice it.
+This led to tensions with the Mexican government.

+Women in the Republic of Texas, while often marginalized, still played crucial roles in society.
+They contributed to the economy through domestic labor, agriculture, and business.
+However, their legal rights were very limited and they faced significant social and economic obstacles.
+While some women were able to challenge traditional gender roles, the majority of them were still very confined.

+The gain of these settlers had a huge impact on Texas' society and it started to shape its economy, politics, and social structure over the years.

 Government

 In September 1836 Texas elected a Congress of 14 senators and 29 representatives.
 The Constitution allowed the first president to serve for two years and subsequent presidents for three years.
 To hold an office or vote, a man had to be a citizen of the Republic.

 The first Congress of the Republic of Texas convened in October 1836 at Columbia (now West Columbia).
-Stephen F. Austin, often referred to as the "Father of Texas," died on December 27, 1836, after serving just two months as the republic's secretary of state.
+Stephen F. Austin, often referred to as the "Father of Texas", died on December 27, 1836, after serving just two months as the republic's secretary of state.
 Due mainly to the ongoing war for independence, five sites served as temporary capitals of Texas in 1836: (Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and Columbia).
 The capital was moved to the new city of Houston in 1837.

 In 1839, a small pioneer settlement situated on the Colorado River in central Texas was chosen as the republic's seventh and final capital.
 Incorporated under the name Waterloo, the town was renamed Austin shortly thereafter in honor of Stephen F. Austin.